Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Related work

-In terms of the related work in urban traffic management, \cite{6763098} propose a method for detecting traffic events that have impact on the road traffic conditions by extending the Bayesian Robust Principal Component Analysis.
-They create a sparse structure composed of multiple traffic data-streams (\emph{e.g.}, traffic flow and road occupancy) and use it to localise traffic events in space and time.
-The data streams are subsequently processed so that with little computational cost they are able to detect events in an on-line and real-time fashion. \cite{RSSA:RSSA12178} analyse road traffic accidents based on their severity using a space-time multivariate Bayesian model.
-They include both multivariate spatially structured and unstructured effects, as well a temporal component, to capture the dependencies between the severity and time effects, within a Bayesian hierarchical formulation.
+In particular, the related work to our motivating application of IoT in Urban Traffic Management goes back at least to \cite{west1969proposed}.
+More recently, \cite{6763098} proposes a method for detecting traffic events that have an impact on the road traffic conditions by extending the Bayesian Robust Principal Component Analysis.
+They create a sparse structure composed of multiple traffic data streams (\emph{e.g.}, traffic flow and road occupancy) and use it to localize traffic events in space and time.
+The data streams are subsequently processed so that with little computational cost they are able to detect events in an on-line and real-time fashion. \cite{RSSA:RSSA12178} analyze road traffic accidents based on their severity using a space-time multivariate Bayesian model.
+They include both multivariate spatially structured and unstructured effects, as well a temporal component to capture the dependencies between the severity and time effects within a Bayesian hierarchical formulation.

+Beyond the Internet of Things, Computer Vision studies a large number of related problems within ``background modelling'', where the aim is to distinguish moving objects from stationary or dynamic backgrounds in a video feed.
+These are closely related to event detection, although typically focus on a single video feed, uniformly sampled, with no missing data.
+We refer to the recent handbook \cite{bouwmans2016handbook} and to the August 2018 special issue of the Proceedings of the IEEE \cite{8425660} for up-to-date surveys.
+Compared to the work in Computer Vision, we develop both subsampled subspace proximity testers (point-to-subspace distance queries), and focus on the needs of applications in IoT, where there is more variety of less reliable data sources.